Free radical substitution header image.

 Step3 -termination

 The number of free radical present in the reacting mixture at any one time is quite small; however as we have seen in the propagation steps as one free radical is used up another is always produced so the number of free radicals stays fairly constant throughout the reaction.
 Since the number of free radicals is low the probability of them reacting together is quite low.
-However when they do combine together two free radicals will form a stable molecule and chain reaction will come to an end at this point.
+However when they do combine together two free radicals will form a stable molecule and the chain reaction will come to an end at this point.

 Equations for the termination steps in the free radical reaction of chlorine and methane.